 There is no reliable information to monitor the lives of care leavers over time.
 There are no official statistics on some aspects of care leavers’ lives, such as whether they have timely access to health services, whether they feel they left care at the right time, or the extent to which they have poor social outcomes such as unemployment, homelessness, mental illness or criminal activity.
 The Department for Education does not collect data on care leavers after the age of 21 years on their participation in employment, education and training, or where they live and whether this is suitable accommodation.

-Therapeutic service and response for current and past victims of Child Sexual Exploitation (CSE) to ensure their emotional needs are being responded to.
-This is an overarching problem for current and past victims not just care leavers (Department for Education, 2015).
+There is a need for therapeutic service response for current and past victims of Child Sexual Exploitation (CSE) to ensure their emotional needs are being responded to.
+This is an overarching problem for current and past victims of CSE, not just care leavers (Department for Education, 2015).

 Projected future need